1 How do I apply?

 All candidates are graded on their interviews by both Colleges, and these two grades are combined with the initial UCAS grade from the Department to give an overall grade for each candidate and thus a final rank order.
 After this final grading, Tutors meet again to discuss all the candidates and decide which candidates should receive offers.
 A candidate may get an offer from their first preference College, the other College that interviewed them, or indeed from any other College.
 Because all candidates are centrally ranked and decision are subsequently made together by all College Tutors, we can be as confident as possible that the best candidates receive offers regardless of which Colleges they have been interviewed by.

 After the interviews, each College writes formal letters offering places to its successful applicants, stating the conditions of the offer.
-We aim to get those letters to candidates on 11th January at the earliest.
+We aim to get those letters to candidates in early January.